 At that time, all James knew how to do was come forward and overwhelm his opponents with pressure.
 As time passed he learned how to use his height to "box" on the outside when he needed to, which added a new dimension to his style.
 He developed well over the next few years, as I moved on and got out of the Army due to injuries.
 I was really happy to see James Webb become the Alternate at 147 lbs. for the 2000 U.S. Olympic Boxing Team!
 He also had a nice pro career as well.
 It pays to keep learning and James Webb had an incredible work ethic and desire to improve.
 If you're willing to put in the work to broaden your boxing style, who knows what's possible for you!

 Complete Fighter: Complete fighters can do it all!
 They can adapt to any style and range.
-They know how to fight on the inside and have great punching power. they know how to apply pressure and work the body.
+They know how to fight on the inside and have great punching power.
+They know how to apply pressure and work the body.
 The can sit in the pocket and counter punch.
 They also know how to use their legs and "box" long range.
 They can switch back and forth between styles in an instant and at will.
 Nobody walks into the boxing gym the first day as a complete fighter.
-It takes years of discipline, dedication and commitment to keep learning to become truly masterful at each style.
+It takes years of discipline, dedication, and commitment to keep learning to become truly masterful at each style.
 Andre Ward is one of the best examples of a complete fighter that I can think of.
 Watch this video to see him at work!

-Styles that "Complete Fighters" May Have Trouble With: Because of their ability to adapt to any style and fight on the inside, outside, or mid-range complete fighters give other fighters trouble.
+Boxing Styles that "Complete Fighters" May Have Trouble With: Because of their ability to adapt to any boxing style and fight on the inside, outside, or mid-range complete fighters give other fighters trouble.
 They don't have too much trouble with anyone, unless they are a complete fighter as well and just better than them on any given day.
 A puncher has a chance to catch them and knock them out, but a complete fighter should know how to stay away from a punchers power shots and take away that possibility.
 That's what complete fighters specialize in, taking away their opponents possibility to defeat them.
-I encourage you to become a true student of boxing, accelerate your Boxing IQ, mastering strategies to compete against all styles in the Spectrum of Styles and of course, Keep Training Like a Champ!
+I encourage you to become a true student of boxing, accelerate your Boxing IQ, mastering strategies to compete against all styles in the Spectrum of Boxing Styles and of course, Keep Training Like a Champ!